bolclaire/LEPL1109/Hackaton2/README.md

     * Install the requirements with `python3 -m pip install -r requirements.txt`
 - Modify the .ipynb notebook with Jupyter Notebooks.
 We do not guarantee that the notebook works well in another editor such as VSCode

+[HOW ?
+To modify the .ipynb notebook with Jupyter Notebooks, access the file with this UNIX command :
+>>> jupyter notebook
+This will redirect you to the server and you will be able to access & modify any file ;
+If necessary, first install the notebook extension with
+>>> pip install notebook
+Claire ]

 ## How to verify that the functions are well formatted

 Together with this hackathon, we provide `sanity_check.py`, a sanity check script that verifies that the functions you have to write are well formatted.